On this page:

 The SuperStrong Assessment

-The SuperStrong Assessment is a shortened, FREE, and mobile-friendly version of the Strong Interest Inventory.
+The SuperStrong Assessment is a shortened, and mobile-friendly version of the Strong Interest Inventory.
 For entry into the SuperStrong Assessment use the access code: "CLACareerServices".
 This interest-based assessment helps you see where your interests intersect with potential major and career possibilities and your results will include various resources to guide further exploration.
 You can talk about your results with your CLA academic advisor or one of CLA’s career counselors to help you connect your interests to your career exploration and planning process.
-To learn more, call 612-624-7577 or visit the CLA Career Services front desk in 411 Bruininks Hall.

 The newly revised Strong Interest Inventory (SII) and the Skills Confidence Inventory are administered together.
 The SII will assess your interests, not your personality or values.
 The Skills Confidence Inventory will assess the way you perceive your ability to perform certain tasks.
 It does not assess your potential to develop those abilities.
 The results will identify occupations that may align with your interests, and will assess your confidence about doing some of those activities.
 The Strong Interest Inventory differs from the SuperStrong in that the results will give more detailed suggestions of occupations that may align with your interests, and will assess your confidence about doing activities related to your interests.
-The Strong Interest Inventory costs $15.
-However, if cost prevents you from completing the assessment, please contact us about a fee waiver.
-Please contact CLA Career Services office at 612-624-7577 or by visiting us at 411 Bruininks Hall if you are interested in taking this assessment.
-After taking the assessment online you will make an appointment with a career counselor to receive your results.
+Make an appointment with a career counselor if you are interested in taking this assessment.

 You can compare your SII or SuperStrong results to U of M majors and areas of study.
 Check out the CAPE Major Profies (sorted by RIASEC Code) to see how your Strong results align with majors offered at the U of M.